Maximum-likelihood estimation in ptychography in the presence of Poisson-Gaussian noise statistics: Experimental setup and method

 \section{Experimental setup and method}

 The experimental setup for this ptychography study, also used for numerical simulations, is depicted in Fig~2 of the main document.
 A coherent laser beam (Cobolt Jive 100\texttrademark) with wavelength $\lambda=\SI{561}{nm}$ is coupled into a single-mode fiber.
 A fiber collimator (60FC-L-0-M75-26, Schäfter+Kirchoff) expands the beam to around \SI{25}{mm} in diameter, which then illuminates a \SI{500}{\micro\meter} pinhole.
-Using a 2-lens system with a magnification of $M=3$, the pinhole is imaged onto the object, resulting in the illumination field shown in Fig.~\ref{fig:probe_and_scanningpattern}, panel A. The object (µChart1951 Test Target, QingYing E\&T LLC) is mounted on a motorized XY-stage with stepper motor actuators (ZFS25B, Thorlabs).
+Using a 2-lens system with a magnification of $M=3$, the pinhole is imaged onto the object, resulting in the illumination field shown in Fig.~\ref{fig:probe_and_scanningpattern}, panel A. The two transfer lenses have diameters of \SI{22.9}{mm}, with focal lengths of \SI{5}{mm} and \SI{15}{mm}, respectively.
+The object (µChart1951 Test Target, QingYing E\&T LLC) is mounted on a motorized XY-stage with stepper motor actuators (ZFS25B, Thorlabs).
 The scanning trajectory is shown in panel B of Fig.~\ref{fig:probe_and_scanningpattern}.
-It comprises a total of 80\,positions in a Fermat spiral pattern to optimize for overlap uniformness~[4].
+It comprises a total of 80\,positions in a Fermat spiral pattern to optimize for overlap uniformness~\cite{Huang2014-yo}.
 Using a traveling salesman algorithm, this trajectory is optimized to minimize total travel distance.
-The linear overlap between adjacent positions is approximately \SI{60}{\percent}~[5].
+The linear overlap between adjacent positions is approximately \SI{60}{\percent}~\cite{Bunk2008-nq}.
 The diffraction patterns are recorded \SI{37.7}{mm} behind the object using a CMOS camera (acA2440-35um, Basler) that features a binned pixel size of \SI{6.9}{\micro\meter} and 1024x1024 total pixels.

+To control the Signal-to-Noise Ratio (SNR) in the measurement, we vary the camera exposure time from \SI{30}{\micro\second} to \SI{300}{ms} over 22 steps, covering four orders of magnitude.
+We derive the spatially varying readout noise variances $\sigma_k^2$ for each exposure time from 300 dark measurements, during which the laser beam is blocked.
+To mitigate Johnson-Nyquist noise fluctuations, we operate the camera sensor in a temperature controlled environment at \SI{21}{\celsius}.
+These measurements also provide us with an average background image for each exposure time setting that we subtract from each diffraction pattern.
+To facilitate exact reproduction of the results presented in this study, the raw background and noise statistics data are included alongside the reconstruction framework in~\cite{Seifert2023-ak}.